World reacts to US, UK attacks on Houthi targets in Yemen

 Here are some of the international reactions to the most recent escalation in the region.

-The United States and the United Kingdom launched a series of strikes on Yemen against the Iran-aligned Houthi rebels who have been targeting international shipping in the Red Sea.
+The United States and the United Kingdom have launched a series of strikes on Yemen against the Iran-aligned Houthi rebels, who have been targeting international shipping in the Red Sea.

-The Houthis, who support Palestinian group Hamas, called the attacks “barbaric” and warned they will continue to target ships heading towards Israel.
-There was no comment yet from Israel.
+The Houthis, who support the Palestinian group Hamas, called Friday’s attacks “barbaric” and in a statement threatened that “all US, UK interests have become ‘legitimate targets’.”

 Keep readinglist of 4 items